top of page

 Service and Fellowship Opportunities

-Bible Study, Monday at 7pm
+Bible Study Monday 7pm

 Silent Prayer, Tuesday 9:00 to 9:30am